Section 205 of the Flood Control Act of 1948 (P.L. 80-858), as amended

 Non-Federal Cost: $ 2,075,000

-The Detailed Project Report and Integrated Environmental Assessment, documenting the study process and recommendations, was released for public review on July 21, 2016.
+The Detailed Project Report and Integrated Environmental Assessment, documenting the study process and recommendations, was approved on 5 January 2017.
+The project is now in final design.
+Contract award is scheduled for Spring of 2018.